 Introduction to Agile in SDLC

-The software development field has tried several methodologies for delivering projects on time and took benefits out of it.
-Software engineering provides procedures and practices which must be followed during software development, and these are implemented in a variety of software, and those act as a pathway for computer techniques.
+The software development field has tried several methodologies for delivering projects on time and taking benefits out of it.
+Software engineering provides procedures and practices that must be followed during software development, which are implemented in a variety of software and act as a pathway for computer techniques.

-Agile has been derived from project management so when using agile in SDLC, it means SDLC making a strong project management to make a process agile.
-It uses the application of skills, knowledge, tools, and techniques to project in order to make a successful delivery of the product to the customer.
+Agile has been derived from project management, so using agile in SDLC means SDLC makes strong project management to make a process agile.
+It uses the application of skills, knowledge, tools, and techniques to project to deliver the product to the customer successfully.

-The agile methodology aims to gain high productivity over heavy weight process.
-It works on less planning and divides a task into small sub-tasks or small increments with the efforts of team-work.
+The agile methodology aims to gain high productivity over the heavyweight process.
+It works on less planning and divides tasks into small sub-tasks or small increments with teamwork efforts.
 The team follows the software development life cycle phases that are-

 - Requirements collection,